e-Learning Blog

 Therefore, this time we will introduce how to use Moodle and Zoom together and the benefits of doing so.

-1. Features and Convenient Functions of Zoom
+1. Features and Useful Functions of Zoom

-Features and Convenient Functions of Zoom
+Features and Useful Functions of Zoom

 No account registration is required